 There are numerous blogging platforms and many businesses or bloggers to be may find it hard to decide which one to use.
-In this article, we will try to help you overcome the selection hassle by comparing two currently biggest blogging stages: WordPress and Blogger.
+In this article, we will try to help you overcome the selection hassle by comparing two currently biggest blogging stages: WordPress vs. Blogger.

 Important note: Mind you that we are going to compare the self-hosted open-source WordPress.org platform with Blogger, and not the free version of WordPress.com.

-Blogger: pros and cons
+Blogger: Pros and Cons

 Blogger is a platform founded in 1999 by Pyra Labs which quickly became popular, due to which it got acquired by Google in 2003.
 Within only three years, the platform became more reliable since every account was hosted on Google’s servers.